Clinical PhD Programme

 Clinical PhD fellowships are available for clinical health professionals with an aptitude for research and the potential to become future leaders in genomics, biomedicine and healthcare science.

-The application process for the 2025 intake of the Wellcome Sanger Institute Clinical PhD Programme is now open.
-The closing date is Tuesday 5th November 2024 (23:59 GMT).
+The application process for the 2025 intake of the Wellcome Sanger Institute Clinical PhD Programme is now closed.
+The closing date was Tuesday 5th November 2024 (23:59 GMT).
 Interviews will be held in early January 2025 – exact dates to be confirmed.

 Successful candidates will need to have started their PhD by the end of 2025.